techpines/express.io/README.md

 app.listen(7076)
 ```

-## Upgrade your Existing Express Apps with Realtime
+## Upgrade your existing Express apps with Socket.io

-Simply replace this line of code.
+Simply replace this line of code

 ```javascript
 require('express')
 ```

-with this line of code.
+with this line of code

 ```javascript
 require('express.io')